Swapnanjan2002/Indian-Metro-City-Air-Quality-Forcaster/README.md

       Create a data folder inside the main project directory.

-      Download the hourly PM2.5 data for each city from the CPCB portal.
+      Download the hourly PM2.5 data for each city from the CPCB portal from here.

       Save the files inside the data folder with the correct names (e.g., kolkata_aqi_data.xlsx, delhi_aqi_data.xlsx, etc.).